 Technology, innovation and managementDevelop a critical understanding of technological innovation and management.
 This free course,...
 Try: Technology, innovation and management now

 Introduction to bookkeeping and accountingLearn about the essential numerical skills required for accounting and bookkeeping.
 This free...
 Try: Introduction to bookkeeping and accounting now

 To set up a care relationship that works well is a delicate matter, whether you are at the giving or the receiving end.
 In this free course we explore the very varied meanings of care relationships and how these meanings arise.
 Millions of care relationships are going on as you read this, and each carries its own particular meanings for those involved.
 But where have all those people picked up their ideas of how to relate to each other?
 How does any of us know where to begin?

-- demonstrate your understanding of the importance of negotiating the meaning of care relationships;
+- demonstrate an understanding of the importance of negotiating the meaning of care relationships

 - identify ways in which people play the roles of ‘carer’ and ‘receiver of care’.